 Please note that in the example above the standard error is scaled to a confidence interval which is more appropriate for smaller population groups.
 For groups larger than 100, sampling errors are calculated at the customary 95% confidence interval, but for smaller groups the confidence level is gradually reduced – and indicated as such in the dashboard – to 80%.

 The analytics dashboard makes as an option a more lenient alternative approach to calculating sampling errors available that may be more convenient when surveying smaller survey groups.
 This method produces an estimate of variability based on the likely conditions of the sample, and does not scale based on other factors related to the sample, and as such, serves largely as a rule of thumb for evaluating the expected variability of the sample at a 95% confidence level.
 The table below illustrates what the minimum sample sizes should be for survey groups of different sizes using the more lenient rule-of-thump sampling error calculation method.

 Showing Sampling Errors in the Dashboard

 As a guide and to streamline decision-making, the sampling errors of the current permutation of filtered survey data for all survey questions are shown in the dashboard by means of green, orange and red sampling error icons.
 Just hover with your mouse over the colored icon for more information about the question’s sampling error.

-Please note that to protect the anonymity of survey respondents, the analytics dashboard will not display the survey results of units and sub-units with fewer than a set minimum number of responses (anonymity threshold).
-This will apply to all graphs and tables where survey scores are displayed, such as the Engagement Indicator scores for the Age demographic category on the Summary page.
+Please note that to protect the anonymity of survey respondents, the analytics dashboard will not display the survey results of business units and sub-units with fewer responses than the anonymity threshold of minimum 4 survey responses.
+The anonymity threshold will apply to cases where a business unit and/or demographic filter have been set, and will impact all graphs and tables where survey scores are displayed, such as the Engagement Indicator scores for the Age demographic category on the Summary page.